 In terms of skills, drawing enables kids to develop fine motor skills.
 As drawing involves fingers, hands and wrists, kids will be able to improve their motor skills easily.
 Besides, children will be able to grasp concepts quickly through drawing.
 Suppose you need to teach the difference between big and small or tall and short.
 With the help of drawing, you can simply show them the difference, and your kids will start differentiating them while creating pictures.
 Drawing can also enhance the concentration of children.
-As they tend to observe the minutest details, we can see that kids try to give detailing to their drawing and this, in turn, helps them to focus better.
-Thus, this short essay about drawing from BYJU’s will be useful to teach children how drawing is the best way to boost their creativity and imagination.
+As they tend to observe the minutest details, we can see that kids try to give details to their drawing, and this, in turn, helps them to focus better.
+Thus, this short essay about drawing from BYJU’S will be useful to teach children how drawing is the best way to boost their creativity and imagination.

 What are some of the ways to improve kids’ drawing skills?

 The only way to improve your kid’s drawing skills is to practise every day.
 We must not force children to create perfect drawings.
 Instead, we can encourage them to draw whatever comes to their mind.
 If your child finds it difficult to draw, ask them to indulge in freehand drawing or trace pictures from books.
 In this way, we can improve their drawing skills.

 How does drawing contribute to a child’s development?

 Drawing is an effective way to develop children’s fine motor skills and creativity, as they will be using their hands and minds to draw on paper.
 Moreover, they will retain their focus, as they will be concentrating on their art.